arl/scripts/gdb.md

 ```

 watch: gdb will break when a write occurs
-rwatch: gdb will break wnen a read occurs
+rwatch: gdb will break when a read occurs
 awatch: gdb will break in both cases

 ```